Smenkhkare: Smenkhkare as successor to Neferneferuaten

 Arguing against the co-regency theory, Allen suggests that Neferneferuaten followed Akhenaten and that upon her death, Smenkhkare ascended as pharaoh.
 Allen once proposed that following Nefertiti's death in Year 13 or 14, her daughter Neferneferuaten-tasherit became Pharaoh Neferneferuaten.
 After Neferneferuaten's short rule of two or three years, according to Allen, Smenkhkare became pharaoh.
 Under this theory, both pharaohs succeeded Akhenaten: Neferneferuaten as the chosen successor and Smenkhkare as a rival with the same prenomen, perhaps to challenge Akhenaten's unacceptable choice.
 However, a hieratic inscription discovered at the limestone quarry at Deir Abu Hinnis suggests that Nefertiti was alive in Akhenaten's Year 16, undermining this theory.
 There, Nefertiti is referred to as the pharaoh's Great Royal Wife.
 As noted above, in an updated 2016 Gottinger Miszellen paper titled “The Amarna Succession Revised" published in light of Vander Perre's discovery, J.P.
-Allen now accepts that the female pharaoh was not Akhenaten's granddaughter Neferneferuaten Tasherit but rather Queen Nefertiti herself who is known to have used the Neferneferuaten title in her lifetime as Akhenaten's queen and likely have proclaimed herself as a female king of Egypt when her husband died.
+Allen now accepts that the female pharaoh was not Akhenaten's daughter Neferneferuaten Tasherit but rather Queen Nefertiti herself who is known to have used the Neferneferuaten title in her lifetime as Akhenaten's queen and likely have proclaimed herself as a female king of Egypt when her husband died.

 Furthermore, work is believed to have halted on the Amarna tombs shortly after Year 13.
 Therefore, the depiction of Smenkhkare in Meryre's tomb must date to no later than Year 13.
 For him to have succeeded Neferneferuaten means that aside from a lone wine docket, he left not a single trace over the course of five to six years.